-- You start showing up quickly (as opposed to months with SEO) - Show up as often as possible exactly where your potential patients are looking - Show up for non-geo-modified terms, such as "functional medicine", "IBS", "hormone therapy," etc. - Can target people that are closer to decision (less tirekickers)
+- You start showing up quickly (as opposed to months with SEO) - Show up as often as possible exactly where your potential patients are looking - Show up for non-geo-modified terms, such as "direct primary care", "Integrative", "concierge medicine," etc. - Can target people that are closer to decision (less tire-kickers)

 PPC gets movement fast, unlike an SEO program, website, citation building and having the right on-page optimization.
 All of those elements can take a little bit of time to materialize.
 What you do today and tomorrow, will start to pay dividends in three to four months.
 But what if you need leads now?

 With PPC advertising, you set up your campaign and will start to see your ads served within search engine results in just a few days.
 You can drive quality traffic, especially during the times when you need to make sure you're visible.